johnalanbrook/prosperon/docs/game.md

 There are two distinct items in the Primum Machina: the Entity, and the Component.
 Components give qualities to Entities.
 An Entity is any real, tangible thing in the universe, and so every entity has a position.
 Components do not necessarily have a position; they can be things like the image that draws where the entity is located, and colliders that allow the entity to respond with the world.

 ### Components
 The most "bare metal" are the components.
 These are essentially hooks into the engine that tell it how to do particular things.
 For example, to render a sprite, Javascript does no rendering, but rather tells the engine to create an image and render it in a particular spot.
+Javascript does the accounting to make or destroy the sprite as needed - but besides that initial startup, no scripting is done.

 Components are rendered in an "ECS" style.
 To work, components must be installed on an entity.
 They have no meaning outside of a physical object in the world.